 The practicum and student teaching fee will cover access to the Edthena video annotation and editing program.

 There are two tests required to become licensed, both offered through the Illinois Licensure Testing System.
 Fees vary based on the test; most are in the $125 to $150 range.
 The ILTS test selection page has specific information.The two tests are as follows:

 - Test of Academic Proficiency (TAP); ACT or SAT scores can be used in lieu of the TAP

 - Content Area (specific to the subject you will teach)

 Of the two tests listed above, only the TAP is required prior to entry to the MSEd Program.
 The Content Area test must be completed by November 1st prior to the student teaching term.
 The Basic Skills Test and the Assessment of Professional Teaching no longer exist; they have been replaced by the TAP and the edTPA, respectively.

 Illinois Professional Educator License Application and Registration Fees

-The application fee for a new Illinois Professional Educator License (PEL) is $75.
-The fee for adding an endorsement to an existing license is $50 per endorsement.
+The application fee for a new Illinois Professional Educator License (PEL) is $100.
 All licensure fees must be paid online with a credit or debit card at the time of license application.
 Additionally, a license must be registered with the regional office of education where the license holder is employed.
-Registration fees are $10 per year.
+Registration fees are $60.
 The Illinois State Board of Education has a lengthy licensure FAQ pdf you can download, which details the application process and fees, as well as other information about licensure.